Games & Quizzes

 /ˈpadiNG/

 soft material such as foam or cloth used to pad or stuff something.
-To walk quietly.
+To put soft material in to provide comfort.

 /ˈstəfiNG/